Mimar Kemaleddin: 1891–1909

-1909-1919
+1909–1919

 On 18 May 1909, he was appointed head of architecture at the Imperial Ministry of Foundations (or, the General Directorate of Foundations, as it is now known).
-The years of this period of office, 1909-1919, were the most productive era for Kemalettin Bey from the perspective of architectural design and applications.
+The years of this period of office, 1909–1919, were the most productive era for Kemaleddin Bey from the perspective of architectural design and applications.

 As well as running maintenance and repair works on historical structures, the traditional role of the ministry, he also designed and built new construction projects.

 The restoration works that made it possible to become acquainted with and examine Ottoman architecture directly and in a concrete manner were his field of reference for new building designs.
 He took the information source of trials that distinguish the language of architecture experimentation from these works and applied it.
-His restoration works are the least well known and least documented of Kemalettin Bey's works.
+His restoration works are the least well known and least documented of Kemaleddin Bey's works.
 We can find out about the restoration of the Yeni Cami Hunkar imperial gathering place from written documents, and the restoration of Fatih Mosque and its rest house and Nuruosmaniye Mosque from the drawings in the archive of the General Directorate of Foundations.

 Career

 After the proclamation of the Second Constitutional Monarchy in 1908, Ahmet Kemaleddin Bey was appointed director of the Construction and Restoration Department at the Ministry of Foundations (Evkaf Nezareti).

 He designed four railway stations for the Oriental Railway Company.
 For his successful work at the construction of Plovdiv Central railway station, he was tasked with the design of railway stations of Thessaloniki and Edirne.
 At the railway station of Thessaloniki, only the foundations were completed.
 The railway station of Edirne could be completed in 1914.

 In 1908, he built a girls' high school in Edirne, which went 1910 in education.
 He was invited by the Grand Mufti of Jerusalem to carry out restoration work on the Al-Aqsa Mosque.
 He accepted the invitation and went to Jerusalem, which had come under British Mandate from Ottoman Empire after World War I. He stayed there a while.
-For his successful restoration work, Mimar Kemalettin Bey was awarded with honorific membership by the Royal Institute of British Architects (RIBA).
+For his successful restoration work, Mimar Kemaleddin Bey was awarded with honorific membership by the Royal Institute of British Architects (RIBA).
 After returning home, he focused his works on buildings in Ankara, the new capital of the Republic.

-As one of the pioneers of the First Turkish National Architectural Movement, Mimar Kemalettin Bey was inspired by the Ottoman classical architecture, and tried to create a new style by combining the distinct features of German and Ottoman architecture.
+As one of the pioneers of the First Turkish National Architectural Movement, Mimar Kemaleddin Bey was inspired by the Ottoman classical architecture, and tried to create a new style by combining the distinct features of German and Ottoman architecture.
 He rendered the characteristics of Ottoman and Islamic structures so that they reflect the Turkish national identity.
 He put arches, copings and tiles on the facade of his buildings in foreground, emphasized symmetry and highlighted conventional style with turrets and cornices.